lfrodriguezroj/employees/README.md

-# Employee Api
+# Employees Api

 This project is a Spring Boot application that demonstrates the implementation of a web application using the Java-based Spring framework.
 The application is packaged as a WAR (Web Application Archive) file and can be deployed to a compatible servlet container.

 ## Prerequisites

-Before running the Employee Api, ensure that you have the following installed on your system:
+Before running the Employees Api, ensure that you have the following installed on your system:

 - Java Development Kit (JDK) version 17 or higher
 - Maven build tool